tosa-no-onchan/lc29h_gps_rtk/README.md

         DeclareLaunchArgument('gga_num', default_value='0', description='GGA satellite num in RTK float'),   # 17-30:recomend , 0: no check
 ```

-#### 6. How to
+#### 6. How to.

-  You can see node's output "gga_num:nn" in terminal.
-Then wait for a while about over 10 minutes.
+  You can watch node's output "gga_num:17 - 21 over" in a terminal.
+Since then wait for a while about from 5 to 10 minutes over.
-  And then, although GGA[6] is 5:RTK float, LC29H-EA RTK will become fix and start to put out the nearly correct values such as cm level.
+  And then, although GGA[6] is 5:RTK float, LC29H-EA RTK will become to semi fix state
+  and start to put out the nearly correct values such as cm level.
 I think.
+  Please wait for it with patience.

      gga_num:nn
      nn: 17 - 21 over

+  You can check with the following command ,and check whether if latitude and longitude value be fix.

+  $ ros2 topic echo /fix

+  Once LC29H-EA RTK becomes to semi fix state, you can move GPS freely.